-The Sea Oxeye is considered a front line plant because of its ability to handle extreme exposure to salt spray.
+The Silver Sea Oxeye is considered a front line plant because of its ability to handle extreme exposure to salt spray.

 It reaches heights of 3-5 feet tall, making the Sea Oxeye work well as low hedge or filler plant.
 When planted in its native habitat, it’s a low maintenance plant, creating a wonderful habitat for indigenous wildlife.

-The Sea Oxeye has silver/green leaves with a yellow daisy type flower.
+The Silver Sea Oxeye Daisy has silver/green leaves with a yellow daisy type flower.
 It has a slight woody look to it, adding wonderful texture and color to your coastal garden.
 Its yellow flowers bloom in Spring and Summer, potentially blooming all year round in South Florida.

 A native plant to Florida, the Borrichia frutescens should be a staple in any south Florida landscape.